-This is a brief summary of the Kent County provisions for the designated MPP Parks Unit.
-In the event that any description contained herein differs from the actual eliqibility or benefit, the appropriate employee contract or governing document will prevail.
+This is a brief summary of the Kent County Retiree Health Care plan provisions for the designated MPP Parks Unit.
+In the event that any description contained herein differs from the actual eligibility or benefit, the appropriate employee contract or governing document will prevail.